Aaron Bradley – SEO Skeptic Author

 In 1995 I built my first website, which I am now (but not then) able to describe as a human-edited vertical directory of web resources related to warfare and international relations – something, to my surprise, that the search engines really seemed to like.
 I continued building websites for the next decade, until it dawned on me that I was an indifferent web designer, and made a wise move into the field of search marketing in 2005.

-I love talkin' SEO, and to that end founded the Montreal SEO Meetup in 2008 to have people to talk with; these days I get to hang out with my friends and colleagues at The Vancouver Search Engine Marketing Group.
-I'm a regular contributor to Search Engine Land, where I at one time wrote for the "In-House" column, and I still actively maintain a list of in-house SEOs on Twitter.
+I love talkin' SEO, and to that end founded the Montreal SEO Meetup in 2008 to have people to talk with; these days I hang out with my friends and colleagues at meetups and social events when I can.
+I'm am occasional contributor to Search Engine Land, where I at one time wrote for the "In-House" column, and I still actively maintain a list of in-house SEOs on Twitter.
 Let me know if you're an in-house SEO but not on that list.

 Please use the form below to send or request recipes (I love to cook), rant about the brilliance and/or inadequacies of this blog, or just plain say hello.
 Unfortunately, I am not taking any new clients at the present time (but don't let this dissuade you from asking me an interesting question).